Rangel Graduate Fellowship Program

 Graduate Fellowship Program Overview

-In 2022, the Rangel Program plans to award 45 fellowships of up to $42,000 annually for a two year period for tuition, room, board, books, and mandatory fees for completion of a two-year master’s degree.
+In 2024, the Rangel Program plans to award 45 fellowships of up to $42,000 annually for a two-year period for tuition, room, board, books, and mandatory fees for completion of a two-year master’s degree.
 This includes up to $24,000 per year for tuition and mandatory fees and an academic year stipend of $18,000.
-At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate school approved by the Rangel Program.
+At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service at a graduate school approved by the Rangel Program.
 Awardees are expected to maintain a cumulative GPA of at least 3.2 throughout their period of study.

 New Rangel Fellows will participate in an orientation at Howard University in mid-May.
 The purposes of this orientation are to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.